How does table-tennis scoring work?

 Professional Scoreboard Systems

-Competition scoreboards display:
+Competition scoreboards show:

 - Current point totals for each player